Esodi/AirBnB_clone/README.md

     `create BaseModel`

-This command creates a new instance of the BaseModel class and prints its unique identifier.
+This command creates a new instance of the BaseModel class.

 2. Show an instance:

     `show BaseModel 1234-5678`

-This command prints the string representation of the instance with the specified ID.
+This command prints the string representation of the instance with the ID.

 3. Delete an instance: